 What does your Local Enterprise Office do?

 Your LEO provides support, mentoring, and grants to entrepreneurs at every stage from small businesses setting up to businesses planning for growth.

-You can go to LEO while you’re trading or pre-trading and it’s a good idea to talk to someone at your LEO so they can learn more about your business and suggest the best support for you.
+You can go to LEO while you’re trading or pre-trading and it’s a good idea to talk to someone at your LEO so they can learn more about your business and suggest the best small business grants, training, and supports for you.

 They support a broad range of small businesses from athleisure, online apps, food, manufacturing and technology, and more.
 Each business on the LEO portfolio is considered on a case-by-case basis and is assessed on viability and sustainability.

 As your business grows, your LEO can also connect you to Enterprise Ireland (EI) and other organisations, so you can benefit from even more grants and support.
-You may even go back and forth between LEO and EI depending on your business so it’s a good idea to start building your business network during its early stages.
+You may even go back and forth between LEO and Enterprise Ireland depending on your business so it’s a good idea to start building your business network during its early stages.

 We recently hosted a Business Growth Webinar with Ross Curley, Business Advisor from Dublin City LEO who spoke about the types of businesses/clients usually attracted to the LEO in Dublin City.